gfaas1/ES-LEI-2Sem-2022-Grupo-13/README.md

 - **Report bugs**: if you have any comments, suggestions or bugs you want to report.
 - **Get support**: if you have questions or need help with JGraphT.

 There is also a [wiki](https://github.com/jgrapht/jgrapht/wiki) set up for everyone in the JGraphT community to share information about the project.
+For support, refer to our [support page](https://github.com/jgrapht/jgrapht/wiki/Getting-Support)

 Source code is hosted on [github](https://github.com/jgrapht/jgrapht).
 You can send contributions as pull requests there.

 ## Your Improvements ##

-If you add improvements to JGraphT please send them to us as pull requests on github.
+If you add improvements to JGraphT please send them to us as [pull requests on github](https://github.com/jgrapht/jgrapht/wiki/How-to-make-your-first-%28code%29-contribution).
 We will add them to the next release so that everyone can enjoy them.
 You might also benefit from it: others may fix bugs in your source files or may continue to enhance them.

 ## Thanks ##